-Africa's Travel Indaba is an iconic African leisure trade show, owned by South African Tourism, with the specific objective of creating market access for vast array of African leisure tourism Products.
-This expo is organised by Synergy Business Events (Pty) Ltd.
+Africa's Travel Indaba is an iconic African leisure trade show, owned by South African Tourism, with the specific objective of creating market access for our vast array of African leisure tourism products.

-Africa's Travel Indaba is a 3-day trade show preceded by a dedicated Business Opportunity Networking Day (BONDay) which seeks to create a platform for thought-leadership, knowledge sharing and obtaining the latest in global trends and local insights.
+Africa's Travel Indaba is a 3-day trade show preceded by a dedicated Business Opportunity Networking Day (BONDay) which seeks to create a platform for thoughtleadership, knowledge sharing and obtaining the latest in global trends and local insights.
 The BONDay programme is developed in close collaboration with the global tourism organisations, continental experts as well as industry associations.
+BONDay sets the scene for Africa Travel Indaba.

-The trade show exists to provide the ideal platform for African tourism exhibitors to showcase their offerings to international and local buyers, destination marketing companies and leisure tourism services partners.
-It is the most formidable platform on the continent for you to meet face-to-face with the most influential buyers in the world, and to gain access to Africa's excellence and its endless possibilities.
-These are the business opportunities and quality connections that will shape Africa's tomorrow.
+This trade show exists to provide the ideal platform for African tourism exhibitors to showcase their offerings to international and local buyers, destination marketing companies and leisure tourism services partners.
+It is the most formidable platform on the continent for people to meet face-to-face with the most influential buyers in the world, and to gain access to Africa's excellence and its endless possibilities.
+The trade show takes place in Durban at Inkosi Albert Luthuli International Convention Centre which is the world-class Host Venue for any show of this level.